pagi-org/spec/pagi.md

 :   This document.

 schema
-:   A user-generated document that describes the node-types in use for a
+:   A user-generated document that describes the nodeTypes in use for a
     particular application.

 source-document